-B.4.2.1 The Party's year ends on 31st December.
-The AGM shall normally be held between 1 January and 31 March and between 10 and 14 months after the preceding AGM.

-B.4.2.2 21 days' notice of the AGM shall be given and the notice shall invite nominations for the election of committee officers and motions for the meeting.

-B.4.2.3 Any motions for the AGM must be submitted in advance and must be consistent with the principles and Constitution of the Party.

-B.4.2.4 The business of the AGM shall include:

-(i) Approval of the minutes of the previous AGM;

-- (ii) Receiving reports from the chairman and secretary; - (iii) Approving the Treasurer's Statement of Accounts for the previous year;

-(iv) Election of the branch committee members and officers for the following year;
+- B.4.2.1 Branch AGMs shall be held annually between October 1st and December 31st.
+A general meeting of the branch must be held during the following quarter to approve the annual accounts.
+This Rule shall come into force on September 2017. - B.4.2.2 21 days' notice of the AGM shall be given and the notice shall invite nominations for the election of committee officers and motions for the meeting.
+Nominations shall require a proposer and seconder, and candidates may be nominated either in writing in advance of the meeting, or in person at the meeting. - B.4.2.3 Any motions for the AGM must be submitted in advance and must be consistent with the principles and Constitution of the Party. - B.4.2.4 The business of the AGM shall include: - (i) Approval of the minutes of the previous AGM; - (ii) Receiving reports from the chairman and secretary; - (iii) Receiving the Treasurer's Statement of Accounts for the previous year; - (iv) Election of the branch committee members and officers for the following year;

-(v) Transacting such other business as may be brought before it.

-B.4.3 An extraordinary general meeting (EGM) of the branch shall be held when called for a specific purpose by the branch committee, by the Party Chairman or by the written request to the branch chairman or secretary of 25% of branch members in good standing.
-An EGM must be held within 6 weeks of being validly called and 21 days' notice to all branch members must be given.

-B.4.4 Ordinary meetings of the whole branch may be convened as thought fit by the committee and may typically be combined with campaigning or other activities.

-B.4.5 The Annual General Meeting should be held at an appropriate venue.
-This should not be a member's private residence, but rather a venue in which a public meeting could reasonably be held.
+- (v) Transacting such other business as may be brought before it. - B.4.3 An extraordinary general meeting (EGM) of the branch shall be held when called for a specific purpose by the branch committee, by the Party Chairman or by the written request to the branch chairman or secretary of 25% of branch members in good standing.
+An EGM must be held within 6 weeks of being validly called and 21 days' notice to all branch members must be given. - B.4.4 Ordinary meetings of the whole branch may be convened as thought fit by the committee and may typically be combined with campaigning or other activities. - B.4.5 The Annual General Meeting should be held at an appropriate venue within the geographical area covered by the branch.
+This should not be a member's private residence, but rather a venue in which a public meeting could reasonably be held. - B.4.6 The AGM shall be open only to paid-up members of the Party. - B.4.7 The agenda for an Extraordinary General Meeting shall be restricted to the business for which it was called and matters arising but votes can only be taken on matter on the agenda.
+Attendees shall be restricted to paid-up members from the branch for which the Extraordinary General Meeting has been called unless they are the independent and impartial person cited in B.4.9 or a Party official mentioned in B.4.1.3. - B.4.8 An Extraordinary General Meeting should be held at an appropriate venue within the geographical area covered by the branch.
+This should not be a member's private residence, but rather a venue in which a public meeting could reasonably be held. - B.4.9 An Extraordinary General Meeting should be chaired by an independent and impartial chairman.
+This will normally be either the Regional Chairman or the Regional Organiser in the region concerned, but in exceptional circumstances an Extraordinary General Meeting may be chaired by an NEC member or national Party official. - B.4.10 Where an Extraordinary General Meeting resolves to remove branch officer(s) from their positions, it shall proceed to fill the vacancy with an immediate election in accordance with the Rules of Procedure, in particular observing the requirements of B.3.5, B.3.6 and B.3.7.